kubetail-org/hookahjs/README.md

 ### How to add HookahJS support selectively

 By default, HookahJS will add event listeners to all current and future `<input>` and `<textarea>` elements.
-To prevent this behavior you can listen to the `hkjs-load` event and call the `preventDefault()` method on the event object.
+To prevent this behavior you can listen to the `hkjs-init` event and call the `preventDefault()` method on the event object.
 You can also use the `hkjs` global object to add hooks to individual elements:

 ```javascript
 window.addEventListener('hkjs-init', function(ev) {